-Is your teen or young adult struggling with OCD, depression, or anxiety?
+Is your adolescent, teen, or young adult struggling with treatment-resistant depression or major depressive disorder (MDD)?
 Have the treatments you've tried for their mental illness just not worked?
-Transcranial magnetic stimulation, or TMS, could be the therapy your son or daughter needs to heal.
+Transcranial magnetic stimulation (TMS), also known as repetitive TMS (rTMS), which involves administering repetitive electrical pulses, could be the therapy your son or daughter needs to heal.

 What Is TMS Therapy?

-TMS therapy is a safe, low-risk, and noninvasive form of brain stimulation treatment that requires no posttreatment downtime.
-Transcranial magnetic stimulation is used when other mental health treatments and medications have not been effective.
-TMS is approved by the FDA for ages 18 and older to treat:
+TMS therapy is a safe, low-risk, and noninvasive form of magnetic brain stimulation treatment that requires no post-treatment downtime.
+Transcranial magnetic stimulation can be used when other medications have not been effective for issues like treatment-resistant depression

 How Does TMS Work?